shrujann/BTO-Management-System/README.md

 ### Running the Project

-To run the project, you can should run the `MainMenu.java` class through your IDE or from the command line:
+To run the project, you can run the `MainMenu.java` class through your IDE or from the command line:

 ### Project Structure